khrt/Raisin/README.md

 ### present

-As Grape Raisin support for a range ways to present your data as well.
 Raisin hash a built-in `present` method, which accepts two arguments: an object to be presented and an options associated with it.
 The options hash may include `with` key, which is defined the entity to expose.
 See [Raisin::Entity](https://metacpan.org/pod/Raisin::Entity).